 To ensure social distancing, BSM has limited the number of people who can be in a given classroom (desks are also spaced six feet apart).
-When the number of students in a class exceeds the classroom’s capacity, the remainder of students will virtually access the classroom from a Common Learning Area.
-These students will be selected on a rotational basis to ensure that classroom time is equitable.
+When the number of students in a class exceeds the classroom’s capacity, the remainder of students virtually access the classroom from a Common Learning Area.
+These students are selected on a rotational basis to ensure that classroom time is equitable.

-Common Learning Areas are larger spaces like the atrium, theater, and library where students will be socially distanced and able to access the classroom live stream.
-Students will also be able to participate in classroom discussions from the Common Learning Area.
-Faculty members will always be on site in the Common Learning Areas to provide support and supervision in these settings.
+Common Learning Areas are larger spaces like the atrium, theater, and library where students are socially distanced and able to access the classroom live stream.
+Students are also able to participate in classroom discussions from the Common Learning Area.
+Faculty members are always on site in the Common Learning Areas to provide support and supervision in these settings.

 In addition to enforcement of mask and social distancing protocols, all on-campus students and staff are required to complete a daily personal health screening that evaluates whether they can safely come to school.
 Anyone who enters the building is required to undergo a temperature screening.

-BSM has also invested in air sanitizing equipment, an upgraded HVAC system, and touchless fixtures to ensure a safe facility.
-Cleaning schedules have also been intensified and will integrate sterilizing cleaning products.
+BSM also invested in air sanitizing equipment, an upgraded HVAC system, and touchless fixtures to ensure a safe facility.
+Cleaning schedules have also been intensified and integrate sterilizing cleaning products.